Submitting the Paper

-- Submit two final, archival paper copies of your comps to Ellen Haberoth two weeks after your talk.
+- Submit two final, archival paper copies of your comps to the Geology administrative assistant two weeks after your talk.
 They will be bound and put in the Gould Library and the College Archives.

 - The archival paper copies have a few special requirements:

 - pages of text and line drawings need to be printed using the above guidelines on good quality, acid-free bond paper; see Jonathon for paper.

 - Images or figures with color must be laser printed.
 They may need to be printed onto special image-quality paper because image-quality paper is usually smoother or glossier and makes the images more legible.

 - Pages with pictures must be printed so that the picture is clear and has good color; either color laser printing or color Xeroxing is acceptable for the pages with color.
 Some images may need to be laser-printed or Xeroxed onto glossy or special photo-quality paper to make them legible.
 If you have any questions about your paper, please speak with Jonathon.

 - Submit a completed copyright form with your paper copies to Tami.

 - At the same time you submit the archival paper copies, send an updated .pdf file to Tami.
 If you have an Endnote library file, please turn it in along with your .pdf file using a similar naming convention.
 We use these files to track library usage.